 When to see a doctor

-See your doctor anytime you develop signs and symptoms such as breathing difficulties or a runny nose that doesn't go away, especially if it's accompanied by persistent facial pain.
-Also see your doctor if you have asthma or hay fever that suddenly worsens.
+See your doctor if you develop breathing difficulties or a runny nose that doesn't go away, especially if it's accompanied by persistent facial pain.
+Also see your doctor if you have asthma or nasal allergies that suddenly worsen.

-Churg-Strauss syndrome can affect many organs, including your lungs, skin, gastrointestinal system, kidneys, muscles, joints and heart.
-Without treatment, the disease may be fatal.
-Complications depend on the organs involved and may include:
+Churg-Strauss syndrome can affect many organs, including the lungs, sinuses, skin, gastrointestinal system, kidneys, muscles, joints and heart.
+Without treatment, the disease can be fatal.